-Personalised Medicine is therefore expected to have a significant impact on the future of healthcare.
-Recent advances in genomics and analytics have the potential to deliver healthcare in a proactive, personalised and precise manner, leading to improvement in longevity and higher quality of life.
+Personalised medicine is therefore expected to have a profound impact on the future of healthcare.
+Genomics promises to deliver healthcare in a proactive, personalised and precise manner, leading to improvement in longevity and higher quality of life.

 Challenges of Genomics in Medicine Today